 Not Going Out is set to air a live episode for Series 10, it's been revealed.

-Lee Mack’s multi award-winning hit show, and longest running sitcom on air, was back on TV last night for its ninth series.
+Lee Mack’s multi award-winning hit show, and longest running sitcom on air, was back on TV earlier this year for its ninth series.

-In the latest series, we rejoin Lee (Lee Mack) and Lucy (Sally Bretton) living in the anarchy of a packed family house with kids Charlie and twin siblings, Benji and Molly.
+In series 9 of Not Going Out, we saw Lee and Lucy living in the anarchy of a packed family house with kids Charlie and twin siblings, Benji and Molly.

-As if children weren’t enough to keep the couple crashing from one near-disaster to the next, factor in lovably feckless father, Frank (Bobby Ball), close friends in the form of the world-weary, or more specifically wife-weary, Toby (Hugh Dennis) and uptight ice-queen Anna (Abigail Cruttenden).
+As if children weren’t enough to keep the couple crashing from one near-disaster to the next, factor in lovably feckless father, Frank (Bobby Ball), close friends in the form of the world-weary, or more specifically wife-weary, Toby and uptight ice-queen Anna.

 At least Lucy’s more dependable parents are on hand, but we know what Geoffrey (Geoffrey Whitehead) and Wendy (Deborah Grant) make of their daughter’s life choices, and more specifically her wisecracking husband.